WerWolv/Documentation/pattern_language/core-language/preprocessor.md

 #include <mylibrary.hexpat>
 ```

 This directive allows inclusion of other files into the current program.
 The content of the specified file gets copied directly into the current file.
+See [importing modules](importing-modules.md#include-directive) for more info.

 ### `#ifdef`, `#ifndef`, `#endif`